6 Tips on How to Increase Video Engagement

 Make It the Appropriate Length

 You’ll find some advice out there telling you that a video should be “as short as possible.”
 This is not necessarily true, or a good idea.
 As we discussed here, the idea that you should keep your content super-short emerges from a misreading of statistics about the average time spent on a web page.
-But that statistic doesn’t mean people are only watching short content; more likely, it means that people are spending very little time on a page in order to decide whether they want to spend more time.
+But that statistic doesn’t mean people are only watching short content; more likely, it means that people are spending very little time on a page to decide whether they want to spend more time.
 Those who aren’t interested spend significantly less than the average time on the page, while those who spend significantly more.
 It’s a fact that people will watch long content, up to and including full-length movies.

 So what’s an appropriate length if it’s not “as short as possible”?
 That depends on your audience, your subject matter, and what you are trying to accomplish.
 It might only be a few minutes, or it might be a couple of hours.
 It should always be enough to provide the information, tell the story, or make the persuasive argument or sales pitch that you intend — and no more.